 This course is a comprehensive overview of issues, challenges, and techniques in the assessment of bilingual students.
 It covers the full range of bilingual assessment from standardized tests to alternative assessment methodology.
-The course will emphasize authentic assessment techniques inn the classroom including portfolios, performances, projects, self-assessment, criterion referenced assessment, observation, and teacher made assessment tools such as rubrics, and checklists.
+The course will emphasize authentic assessment techniques in the classroom including portfolios, performances, projects, self-assessment, observation, and teacher made assessment tools such as rubrics and checklists.

 DLED 374 - METH/MATERIALS TEACH BILINGUAL

 This course explores theories, techniques, and programs for teaching bilingual students.
 Students will learn about national, state, and local policies and programs for educating bilingual students, including English language learners.
 This course highlights dual language education, a form of bilingual education where all students learn content in two languages.
 Strategies focus on integrating language development and content instruction throughout all grade levels.